Submitty/submitty.github.io/_docs/developer/rensselaer_center_for_open_source/2026_Nick_Ciuica.md

 category: Developer > Rensselaer Center for Open Source (RCOS) > Summer 2026
 ---

+TODO: update numbers

 **21** pull requests reviewed
 **10** [pull requests created](https://github.com/Submitty/Submitty/commits?author=NicholasCiuica) (+ **3** [documentation pull requests](https://github.com/Submitty/submitty.github.io/commits?author=NicholasCiuica))
 **3** pull requests taken over and merged

+I'm very glad to have had the opportunity to work as a full-time Submitty developer over Summer 2026!
 My primary goals this summer were to improve the TA Grading interface and the Gradeable details pages.
 As a previous course mentor who used Submitty to grade assignments, I used my experience to implement bugfixes and new features that I would see myself using.
 See a list of my contributions below:

 ### TA Grading Interface: